 Review shall be carried out by the Review Committee of The University of Tulsa College of Law.
 The Review Committee shall consist of five voting members and a first alternate and a second alternate to be elected by the Resident Faculty each year for a term of one academic year.
 Any Tenure Track Faculty member shall be eligible to serve on the Review Committee; except that no more than one untenured Resident Faculty member shall serve as a member of the Review Committee; and except that a Resident Faculty member shall be ineligible to participate as a member of the Committee in the review of his or her own status.
-The Chair of the Review Committee for the next academic year shall be elected during the spring semester of the prior academic year.
+The Chair of the Review Committee shall be elected by the Resident Faculty of the College of Law.
+The Review Committee for the next academic year shall be elected during the spring semester of the prior academic year.